RegExp

 true

-Let’s see how the character property Emoji
+Let’s see how the Unicode character property Emoji

-would do with these inputs:
+does with these inputs:

 true